Testing semiparametric model-equivalence hypotheses based on the characteristic function: Population measures, computations and test criteria

 \subsection{Specific computations}

 We note that CF--based population measures such as these figuring in \eqref{CFH}--\eqref{CFI} may be further manipulated to express distance in terms of more conventional quantities.
-The readers are referred to Chen et al. (2019), \S3 for such interpretations.
-For analogous interpretations based on moments see Sz\'ekely et al. (2007) and Sz\'ekely and Rizzo (2013).
+The readers are referred to \cite[see][\S 3]{Chen2019} for such interpretations.
+For analogous interpretations based on moments see \cite{Szekely2007, Szekely2013}.
 By way of example we consider here the homogeneity distance.
 In this connection further below we will assume that the weight function is a density of a spherical distribution but for our present purposes also assume that this density may be written as $w(t)=c \: \varphi^2_V(t)$, where $c>0$ is a global constant and $\varphi_V(t)$ denotes the CF of a random vector $V$ having a symmetric around zero distribution.
 A representation like this is possible for a few distributions such as the $p$--dimensional Kotz-type distribution with density $f(x)=c \exp(-2\|x\|^{\gamma}), 0<\gamma\leq 2$, and the generalized spherical Laplace distribution with density $f(x)=c(1+\|x\|^2)^{-(p+1)/2}$.
 Here $\|\cdot\|$ denotes the Euclidean norm.
 In the Kotz-case, $V$ corresponds to a spherical stable distribution with CF $\exp(-\|t\|^{\gamma})$, while in the latter case to a generalized spherical Laplace distribution with CF $(1+\|t\|^2)^{-(p+1)/4}$.
-We refer to Nadarajah (2003) and Kozubowski et al. (2013) for the Kotz-type distribution and the Laplace distribution, respectively.
+We refer to \cite{Nadarajah2003, Kozubowski2013} for the Kotz-type distribution and the Laplace distribution, respectively.

 With such a weight function and by using Parseval's identity we have from \eqref{CFH},

 where $\ast$ denotes convolution.
 Thus apart from a constant, the CF-based homogeneity distance between a pair of distributions is equal to a distance associated with the densities of these distributions, whereby the weight function $w(t)$ acts on these densities as convolution with the density corresponding to the CF $\varphi_V(t)$ involved in $w(t)$.